ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-filtering/index.md

 Filtering groups Client-side (Infinite Scroll is off) happens inside the grid out of the box.

-The example below shows Client-side row group filtering of row groups.
+The example below shows Client-side row group filtering.
 Note the following:

  - The grid is not using [Infinite Scroll](/server-side-model-row-stores/), the property  `serverSideInfiniteScroll` is not set.
  - All columns have Text or Number filters configured.
 Setting filters on these columns will filter leaf values within the dataset.